Misael27/orders/README.md

 * [diagram] - image png of data model.

-**The script db.sql must be run to create the model tables and initialize the available currencies**.
+**The scripts db.sql and currencySeed.sql must be run to create the model tables and initialize the available currencies**.

 Edit the **HibernateJPA/src/main/resourcespersistence-mysql.properties** file and place the **user and password** corresponding to the local database there.